apache/spark/docs/streaming-programming-guide.md

 <tr><th style="width:30%">Output Operation</th><th>Meaning</th></tr>
 <tr>
   <td> <b>print</b>()</td>
-  <td> Prints first ten elements of every batch of data in a DStream on the driver.
+  <td> Prints first ten elements of every batch of data in a DStream on the driver node running
+  the streaming application.
 This is useful for development and debugging.
   <br/>
   <b>Note on Python API:</b> This is called <b>pprint()</b> in the Python API.
   </td>